Arvindprksh/arvindprksh.github.io/_posts/CodingInterview-ExtensionOfDataStructure/2016-07-30_Utilization_Of_LinkedList7.md

 ---
 layout: post
-title: Utilization Of LinkedList 7 subtitle:How to verify whether the LinkedList's length is odd or even, and then the merge those LinkedLists
+title: Utilization Of LinkedList 7
+subtitle: How to verify whether the LinkedList's length is odd or even, and then the merge those LinkedLists
 css:
 tags:
 date: